-Changes in the fair value of investments held at fair value through profit or loss, and gains and losses on disposal are recognised in the Income Statement as "gains or losses on investments designated at fair value through profit or loss".
+Changes in the fair value of investments held at fair value through profit or loss, and gains and losses on disposal are recognised in the Income Statement as a capital item.

 All purchases and sales of investments are accounted for on the trade date basis.